 Massacre of the Innocents of 1491 by Matteo di Giovanni, who somewhat

-specialised in this with several more treatments in Siena, one being a panel
+specialised in this with two more versions by him in Siena, one being a

-pavement in the Duomo.
+marble pavement panel in the Duomo, and another in Naples.
 It features his perverse taste for stabby and

 The end of this